-Sex and Testosterone: Likely the Most Enjoyable Way to Boost Male Testosterone Levels Naturally
+Sex and Testosterone: Most Enjoyable Way to Boost Male T-Levels Naturally

 There has been lots of discussion about porn and excessive masturbation possibly lowering testosterone and disturbing the activity of androgen receptors and brain dopamine receptors.
 This has naturally led to the fact that many men are now scared of having too much sex as they think this would “drain” them from testosterone and be associated with similar negative effects as masturbation and excessive porn viewing.

 Fret not, the good news are, that sex with a real person, does not decrease testosterone levels.
 In fact, research has shown that sex is one of the best – and arguably most enjoyable – ways to increase natural testosterone levels for free.

 But how can that be?
 Sex and masturbation are basically the same thing?